Section 07: Probability & Statistics

 If a randomly selected item is defective, what’s the probability it came from Machine A?

-A medical test has sensitivity 85% and specificity 90%.
+A medical test has a true positive rate of 85% and a true negative rate of 90%.

 Homework

-Complete Tasks 07-05 - especially the medical testing problems!
+Complete Tasks 07-05 — especially the medical testing and business application problems!

 Session 07-05 - Bayes’ Theorem | Dr. Nikolai Heinrichs & Dr. Tobias Vlćek | Home